angular/angular.io/README.md

 All samples should be covered to some degree by end-to-end tests:
 - `gulp run-e2e-tests` to run all TypeScript and JavaScript tests
-- `gulp run-e2e-tests --lang=dart` to run all Dart tests
-- `gulp run-e2e-tests --lang=all` to run TypeScript, JavaScript, and Dart tests
+- `gulp run-e2e-tests --lang=all` to run TypeScript and JavaScript tests
 - `gulp run-e2e-tests --filter=quickstart` to filter the examples to run, by name
 - `gulp run-e2e-tests --fast` to ignore npm install, webdriver update and boilerplate copy